calebpollman/web-scraping-parallel-processing/post.md

 # Conclusion/After Analysis

-With a small amount of code, we were able to take
+With a small amount of variation in the orignal code, we were able to take the script's run time from around 272 seconds to just over 58 seconds, in this specific scenario that's 78.7% faster.